smnh/TransitionJs/README.md

 # TransitionJs
 A JavaScript library that provides a convenient way to create CSS transitions pragmatically.

-- Correctly cleans and restarts CSS transition properties while calling their `onTransitionEnd` callbacks
+- Correctly cleans and restarts CSS transition properties while calling their `onTransitionEnd` callbacks.
 - Correctly adds new transitions to an element with already running transitions.
 - Provides the onTransitionEnd callback that is called not only when the transition was finished, but also when the transition was halted.
 For example, when a transition was manually stopped (not yet implemented) or another transition with the same transition property started on the same element.
 - All transitions scheduled in the same JavaScript execution context stack will be started together and in a separate execution context stack.
 - Supports AMD and Global scope inclusion.

-Please visit [http://transitionjs.org](http://transitionjs.org) for more info.
+Visit [http://transitionjs.org](http://transitionjs.org) for more info and examples.

 ## Basic Usage

-Following code fades out an element by transitioning its `opacity` from 1 to 0 and its `scale` from 1 to 0.5.
+Following code fades out an element by transitioning its `opacity` from `1` to `0` and its `scale` from `1` to `0.5`.
 Both properties transitioned with a duration of 400 milliseconds.
 After transition finishes, the element's `display` is set to `none`.

 ```JavaScript
 transition.begin(element, [